3 Luke Qualities to Apply in Your Workplace

 “I’d teach my son to be like you” – Tre Boston

-In your job, what kind of teammate are you?
-Would your teammates react to your retirement with similar sentiments?
+Now think about your own career.
+What kind of teammate are you?
 Do you reflect on your performance, strengths, weaknesses and needs to make tough decisions regarding your career and your future?

 Today’s article on Panthers.com quoted Panthers owner David Tepper as saying: “Luke is a once-in-a-generation player and someone we want every member of this organization to emulate.”
-The article continues to say “Teammates want their kids to be like Kuechly.
+The article goes on to say: “Teammates want their kids to be like Kuechly.
 Coaches want their sons to be like Kuechly.
 High school football players want to be Kuechly.”

 Posted in